phattran0897/4-AXIS-Robot-arm-controller-PLC-S7-1200/README.md

-# 4-Axis SCARA Robot Control System
+# 4-Axis Robot Control System

 A production-grade Python application for automated defect detection and robotic pick-and-sort using **YOLOv11**, a **Siemens S7-1200 PLC**, and a